twilio/twilio-video-app-react/README.md

 ### Track Priority Settings

 This application dynamically changes the priority of remote video tracks to provide an optimal collaboration experience.
 Any video track that will be displayed in the main video area will have `track.setPriority('high')` called on it (see the [VideoTrack](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/components/VideoTrack/VideoTrack.tsx#L24) component) when the component is mounted.
 This higher priority enables the track to be rendered at a high resolution. `track.setPriority(null)` is called when the component is unmounted so that the track's priority is set to its publish priority (low).

+## Google Authentication using Firebase (optional)

+This application can be configured to authenticate users before they use the app.
+Once users have signed into the app with their Google credentials, their Firebase ID Token will be included in the Authorization header of the HTTP request that is used to obtain an access token.
+The Firebase ID Token can then be [verified](https://firebase.google.com/docs/auth/admin/verify-id-tokens) by the server that dispenses access tokens for connecting to a room.

+See [.env.example](.env.example) for an explanation of the environment variables that must be set to enable Google authentication.

 ## License